jerryarciaga/Rock-or-Something/writeups/htb-cyber-apocalypse-2025.md

 ![Set `damage_dealt to code listed above`](images/flag.png)

 ## Final thoughts

 > "I lost the battle, but won the war." - *Jerry Arciaga, after spending hours for this one flag*

-After solving the CTF, I realized that the hints are actually pointing to this vulnerability!
+After solving the CTF, I realized that the hints were actually pointing to this vulnerability!
 In the `challenge/application/templates/index.html`, this snippet contained a Jinja2 template evaluated expression:

 ```html
 <p class="nes-text">